-Connect with the people around you.
+1. Connect with the people around you.
 Your family, friends, colleagues and neighbours.
 Spend time developing these relationships.

 3. Learning new skills can give you a sense of achievement and a new confidence.
 So why not sign up for that cooking course, start learning to play a musical instrument, or figure out how to fix your bike?

-Even the smallest act can count, whether it's a smile, a thank you or a kind word.
+4. Even the smallest act can count, whether it's a smile, a thank you or a kind word.
 Larger acts, such as volunteering at your local community centre can improve your mental wellbeing and help you build new social networks.

-Be more aware of the present moment, including your thoughts and feelings, your body and the world around you.
+5. Be more aware of the present moment, including your thoughts and feelings, your body and the world around you.
 Some people call this awareness "mindfulness".
 It can positively change the way you feel about life and how you approach challenges.

 Paying more attention to the present moment – to your own thoughts and feelings, and to the world around you can also be called "mindfulness".
 Practising mindfulness aims to help you:

 become more self-aware

 feel more comfortable to choose how to respond to your thoughts and feelings

 cope with difficult or unhelpful thoughts

 Reminding yourself to take notice of your thoughts, feelings, body sensations and the world around you is the first step to mindfulness.
 Try these simple tips to practicing mindfulness;